siddharth271101/Stock-Exchange-Analysis/README.md

 Volume: Average of number of shares traded by month and year for each listed company<br>

-## Data Analysis Was Performed Using Hive To Solve The Following Questions
+## Data Analysis Was Performed Using Hive To Solve The Following Tasks

 <b>3) Find the top five companies that are good for investment<br>